 Office of Sustainability

-We are campaigning to have UCSB create an official Sustainability Department.
-Currently, the UCSB Sustainability program is too decentralized and without a set budget.
-Also, the Sustainability staff are running the program in addition to their other jobs, like teaching.
-Having an official Office of Sustainability with a set budget would allow the department to complete their goals by giving them the same resources as other departments on campus.
+We are campaigning to have UCSB create a more robust Office of Sustainability.
+Currently, the UCSB Sustainability program operates under a temporary budget, and the staff are running the program alongside other duties.
+Having an official Office of Sustainability with a set budget and dedicated, full time staff would allow the campus to better meet its sustainability goals and properly train our students for the future.

 In the Spring of 2011, AS Legislative Counsel passed the “Green Bill”, a resolution to promote sustainable practices within Associated Students by bringing environmental consciousness to the spending of student funds.
 The bill requires that at least half of all money allocated to food and supplies be used to buy “sustainable” products.
 In addition to proactive spending the Green Bill also targets passive spending habits by requiring the promotion of energy conservation techniques in student government offices.

 EAB launched a campaign to increase awareness of the Green Bill creating the Green Consultant position on our core group of officers.
 The Green Consultant is responsible for publicizing the Green Bill to other Boards, Councils and Commissions and provides a resource for student groups that are unfamiliar with environmentally friendly practices or are looking for new ones.

 Check out the Resources tab to read the full text of the Green Bill itself.